hexaxsoftwares/houx.js/README.md

 ## **Understanding PixelJs**

-Once PixelJs is included in your project, the global namespace "Pixel" will be exposed and available within the scope.
+Once PixelJs is included in your project, the global namespace **Pixel** will be exposed and available within your script scope.
 You can start using it by de-structuring the necessary components from the global Pixel Object.
 Here's how to:

 ```javascript
   const { initBuild, Template, data, H, NodeMake, ref } = Pixel;
   ```

 The above methods and components are all made available to the scope.

 ### **Widgets and model instances**